+Partnerships are a priority for HCC.
 In 2014, the Normal Readiness Center opened on the Heartland campus.
-It houses members of the Illinois Army National Guard with capabilities to respond to domestic emergency missions.
-The Miracle League of Central Illinois also leased land from the College to build a rubberized baseball field to enable children with disabilities to enjoy the thrill of the sport.
+It houses members of the Illinois Army National Guard who are ready to respond in domestic emergencies.